 Take part in monthly outreaches for disadvantaged people

-Every month, we organise a community outreach.
-These outreaches are held at a community centre and help people from disadvantaged areas.
+Every month, we organize a community outreach.
+These outreaches are held at a community center and help people from disadvantaged areas.
 You will help hand out meals, assist the doctor on duty, and distribute medication to people.
 You’ll get some practical experience by helping to record blood pressure readings or check the weight/height of patients.
 The doctor on duty will supervise you, and answer any questions you have.

 Where in Mongolia will I work?